Truly, you are a God who hides himself, O God of Israel, the Savior.

 Elgar’s covert dedication is hardly an isolated gesture to the hidden God of his Christian faith.
 There are many other coded references to the Deus absconditus within the Enigma Theme.
 That unforgettable movement begins on a G minor chord.
 That is an intriguing choice of harmony because G is the seventh and final letter in the musical alphabet, and seven is the divine number.
 As previously observed in measure 1, there are seven discreet note types with seven different performance directions.
 That comes to at least three distinct sevens in the first measure.
 The two lowest notes of that first G minor chord are G and D, the phonetic equivalent of God.
 The interval formed between them is a compound fifth, also known as a thirteenth.
 That number is associated with Jesus since he is the subject of Variation XIII.
 It is also linked to him because he washed the feet of his twelve disciples like a common servant at the Last Supper as described in John 13.
 By lowering himself before his disciples, Jesus made himself last – the thirteenth – among them.

 An abundance of covert references to God in the Enigma Theme is complimented by other coded allusions to the second person of the Trinity, Jesus Christ.
-Nowhere are these God allusions more evident than in the Enigma Theme, an oddly structured counterpoint to a famous yet secretive Principal Theme.
-Research reveals that elusive melody is the epic hymn A Mighty Fortress Is Our God by Martin Luther who drank deeply from the well of Psalm 46.
+Nowhere are these God allusions more evident than in the Enigma Theme, an oddly structured counterpoint to a famous yet concealed principal Theme.
+Research reveals that elusive melody is the epic hymn A Mighty Fortress Is Our God by the German Reformer Martin Luther who drank deeply from the well of Psalm 46.
 In a symbolic gesture, Elgar based the Enigma Theme, and by extension the Variations, on a hidden hymn about the hidden God who also happens to be a him.
-Hymn sounds like him, a play on words evocative of Elgar’s distinctive brand of wordplay.
-The of that rousing melody liken God to a mighty fortress, naming his son Jesus Christ in the second stanza.
-The words of the secret melody conveniently provide the solution for the secret friend portrayed in Variation XIII.
+Hymn is a homonym of him, a wordplay evocative of Elgar’s affinity for that brand of amusement.
+The lyrics of that rousing melody liken God to a mighty fortress, naming his son Jesus Christ in the second stanza.
+The words of the secret melody conveniently furnish the solution for the secret friend portrayed in Variation XIII.

 The connection between Elgar’s hidden theme and Luther’s famous hymn is implicated by a coded reference to the Psalms in the Enigma Theme’s opening measure.
 Seven discrete performance directions in that inaugural bar encipher the acrostic anagram “EE's Psalm.”
 There are precisely 46 characters in this cryptogram, implicating Psalm 46.

 The Psalms are a collection of hymns replete with references to God.
 According to theologians, it also contains many important prophecies about Jesus.
 The Psalms Cipher solidifies the biblical scope of the Enigma, something already suggested by the scriptural names given to Variations VI (Ysobel) and IX (Nimrod).
 It also furnishes a vital clue about the identity of the elusive missing melody inspired by Psalm 46.

 The second and more sophisticated cryptogram found in the first six measures of the Enigma Theme is a Music Box Cipher.
 That description is exquisitely appropriate because Elgar encodes solution letters using bass and melody note pairs to pinpoint specific cells within a checkerboard grid.
 This type of code is known as a Polybius Square, or more simply as a Box Cipher.
 Since it is a box cipher set to music, it is more accurately known as a Music Box Cipher.
 What an exquisite play on words!
-This unique code reveals twenty-four solution letters from the complete 24-letter German title of the unstated Principal Theme: Ein feste Burg ist unser Gott.
-What Elgar does is rearrange those letters into phonetic words and phrases in Latin, English and Aramaic, a language spoken by Jesus.
-For example, the solution letters for measure one are GSUS, a phonetic version of Jesus.
+This unique code reveals twenty-four solution letters from the complete 24-letter German title of the unstated principal Theme: Ein feste Burg ist unser Gott.
+What Elgar does is rearrange those letters into phonetic words and phrases in Latin, English, and Aramaic, a language spoken by Jesus.
+For example, the solution letters for measure one are “GSUS,” a phonetic version of Jesus.
 To dispel doubt, Elgar authenticates his elaborate cipher by encoding his last name by means of the first letters of the languages from the cipher: English, Latin, German, and Aramaic.
-He uses a similar device with the Psalms Cipher by pairing his initials with the word Psalm (EE’s Psalm) via the first letters of the performance directions in measure one of the Enigma Theme.
+He uses the same encipherment technique with the Psalms Cipher in the opening bar of the Enigma Theme.

-This investigation revealed the first measure of the Enigma Theme harbors a stealth dedication to God, a gesture amplified and expanded on by many other coded references to God throughout rest of the movement.
+This investigation revealed the first measure of the Enigma Theme harbors a stealth dedication to God, a gesture amplified and expanded on by many other coded references to God throughout the rest of the movement.
 In addition to these are several ciphers that encode the initials, name, and fish symbol for Jesus Christ, the secret friend portrayed in Variation XIII.
 According to Roman Catholic theology, Jesus is a member of the Trinity, making any mention of him also a reference to God.
 This insight helps explain why the melody of Variation XIII begins with the notes G and D, a phonetic spelling for God.
 To learn more about the secrets behind the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.
 Please help support and expand my original research by becoming a sponsor on Patreon.